smolcodes/java-blog/src/posts/2020-12-30-year-recap.md

 My goal for next year is to be better at taking initiative to hanging out with people.
 I need to get over myself and stop waiting for people to ask to hang out with me and actually do the stressful thing of reaching out first.

 Anyway, see ya'll on the flip side!

+_____

+Image from Unsplash.
+Lizard by [Selin Sahin](https://unsplash.com/photos/5DB3cYe7Nxk).
+The image is a callback to the first Animorphs book, which featured Jake morphing into a lizard.